Nisar Syed, MD

 The other major impact, I think was in the head and neck cancers because we had so many head and neck cancers, especially being at a county hospital, with smokers and alcoholics with tongue, oropharynx and floor of the mouth.
 We could not deliver with external beam more than 6 Gy at that time.
 There was no conformal or IMRT techniques available.
 It was just the bilateral opposed fields.

 Then I developed several implant techniques for cancers of the tongue, floor of the mouth, tonsillar fossa, soft palate and even into the larynx and pharynx including naso, oro, hypopharynx.
 We tested both for primary, as well as recurrent tumors and published a lot of the data of our outcomes.
-That was gratifying because even with the early tongue cancers, there was 30 percent to 40 percent rate of recurrence even after surgery and/or external radiation.
+That was gratifying because even with the early tongue cancers, there was 30% to 40% rate of recurrence even after surgery and/or external radiation.
 But when we started to do the brachytherapy, the recurrence rate was much less, especially for the base of the tongue and the tonsillar fossa.
 We achieved much better local and regional controls and also much better cosmesis and functional results.

 When I moved from California Hospital to Long Beach Memorial Medical Center, I started to have a lot of training programs.
 We conducted once a year workshops and symposiums for brachytherapy.
 Physicians, surgeons, gynecologists and medical physicists attended from all over the world.
 We did about four days intensive workshops on the models and live procedures being done in the operating room with the attendees watching from the conference hall.
 Dr. Ajmel Puthawala and I were doing the procedures, and then had lectures from radiologists, physists and experienced brachytherapists.
 So a lot of people attended with their teams - with radiation oncologists, medical physicists, technologists and nurses - to learn our operating room procedures, loading and unloading, and physics.